Saschamz/userscripts/README.md

 ## Bitbucker PR Template
 Automatically fills the WYSIWYG editor in BitBucket when creating a new PR template.

-To change the customize the template make your changes in the editor and run the following inside your browser terminal:
+To customize the template make your changes in the editor and run the following inside your browser terminal:
 ```javascript
 localStorage.setItem('BITBUCKET_PR_TEMPLATE', document.querySelector('.ProseMirror').innerHTML)
 ```